-The family may notify the PHA of all changes in writing within 10 business days of the change.
+The family may notify the PHA of changes either orally or in writing.
+If the family provides oral notice, the PHA may also require the family to submit the changes in writing.all changes in writing within 10 business days of the change.